vzhomeexperiments/lazytrade/README.md

 all functions and scripts of the lazy trade project

+# quick start

+Load this package by running this code:
+`devtools::install_github("vzhomeexperiments/lazytrade")`

 # Notes to remind myself how to create R package

 taken from http://r-pkgs.had.co.nz